 “It also remains important for people to declare any pre-existing medical conditions – such as diabetes, for example – to ensure that their coverage takes this into account.

 “This is especially important for customers who may be classed as vulnerable, as they will need to take extra care both in their holiday arrangements and choosing a travel insurance policy right for their specific needs.”

-What's more, even among those policies that include Coronavirus cover, very few will pay out if you have to cancel because you or a loved one contracts the virus.
+What's more, even among those policies that include coronavirus cover, not all will pay out if you have to cancel because you or a loved one contracts the virus.

 Finally, when shopping around for travel cover, you should consider comprehensive travel insurance.

 Ikhena recommends looking for a policy with disruption cover to reimburse costs associated with delays and protect you in case you have to go into quarantine.

 Now, we’ll run through some scenarios and explain how to help protect both yourself and your money.